JainAbhi2411/DineQR/docs/prd.md

 ---

-#### 3.2.4 NLP Natural Language Ordering via AI Chatbot (New Feature)
+#### 3.2.4 NLP Natural Language Ordering via AI Chatbot (Existing Feature - No Changes)

-**Overview**:
-Revolutionary NLP-powered ordering system that allows customers to place orders using natural conversational language.
+**Overview**:\nRevolutionary NLP-powered ordering system that allows customers to place orders using natural conversational language.
 Customers can simply type what they want to order (e.g., 'I want to order 1 daal tadka, 4 roti, 1 margherita pizza'), and the AI chatbot automatically recognizes menu items, quantities, and portions, creates the cart, and allows customers to proceed directly to checkout.

 **Key Features**: